AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValueRequests.md

 The passion of mines doesn't pay the bills though, so I should be charging on how much people rely on it.

-The DataPredict ecosystem took me a total of 3 years as a solo developer, nearly full-time and includes weekends.
+The DataPredict ecosystem took me a total of 3 years as a solo developer.
+I went nearly full-time with this and it also includes me working on it during weekends.

 ## Volume-Based Pricing